Before you create a MySQL workspace

 The following is an example of how to create a new user, called tonic

-For the source database, we recommend that you use a backup or fast follower database instead of connecting directly to your production environment.
+For the source database, we recommend that you use a backup or fast follower database instead of a direct connection to your production environment.

 If you have stored routines that other database objects reference, then you must grant permissions for routines.
 Otherwise your jobs will fail.
 Stored routines include procedures and functions.